+TTUSD partners with the Boys and Girls Club of North Tahoe Kings Beach and Truckee sites to offer summer programs support for unduplicated students.
 TTUSD also partners with Aim High's summer program for middle school youth, which combines rigorous academics with a fun and highly supportive learning environment, as well as with Adventure Risk Challenge's summer immersion program for high school students, which is a literacy and leadership program that links wilderness to academics, adventure to leadership, identity to literacy and confidence to activism.